Home Equity Loan vs Personal Loan: Which Is Right for You?

 Personal loans can come as low as a couple of hundred dollars and even go up to $100,000.

-Besides for unexpected expenses, you’ll find many people using personal loans to update their home or to consolidate debt.
+According to Plenti, besides unexpected expenses, you’ll find many people using personal loans to update their home or to consolidate debt.
 Consolidating debt with a personal loan often makes sense when people have high-interest credit card debt.
 It isn’t uncommon for credit card companies to charge interest in the high 20%s.

 If you want to get an unsecured personal loan, you’re going to have to have a good credit score.
 The better credit score that you have, the better interest rate you’ll likely qualify for.

 A home equity loan is different than a personal loan.
 When you’re looking at equity in terms of a home loan, the equity you’re looking at is the difference between how much your home is worth and the current balance of your mortgage.